 Summary tables are a performance necessity for large tables.

-MySQL does not provide any automated way to create such, so
+MySQL and MariaDB do not provide any automated way to create such, so

 I am providing techniques here.